 Excellent 3.
-A portfolio of regular peer reviewed publications such as that described above (Good 3) could be enhanced to qualify as excellent if it is accompanied by a series of reports, technical documents, extensive media contact, and/or public testimony.
+A portfolio of regular peer reviewed publications such as that described above (Good 3) could be enhanced to qualify as excellent if it is accompanied by a series of reports, technical documents, extensive media contact, public testimony, and/or collaborative relationships and/or projects with community, government, and/or and campus organizations.
 Such documents/activities must be independently reviewed and found to have been of a significant benefit to the public and to be linked to faculty member's disciplinary expertise.